andrelcmoreira/elf98/doc/equipa_format.md

 2.1 The efa header

-The efa header doesn't contain any useful information, it just acts as an identifier for the equipa file and it can be found at the beginning of the file until the offset 0x31.
-It's composed by the 'EFa' string followed by 47 zero bytes.
+The efa header doesn't contain any special information, it just acts as an identifier for the equipa file and without it, the file is not recognized as a valid equipa by the game.
+The header occupies the offset range 0x00-0x31, having 50 bytes of size.
+It's composed by the 'EFa' ascii string followed by 47 zero bytes.

 2.2 The short name/extendend name